Interim Measures

 1. to promote the safety and well-being of members of the College community or preservation of College property;

-1. If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.
+2. If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.

 During the Interim Separation, a student will be denied access to the residence halls and/or to the campus while the conduct process proceeds.
 Interim Separation will not be placed on a student’s record.
-The student will also be notified of the time, date, and place of a meetings, conferences, or hearings that are held as part of the conduct process.
+The student will also be notified of the time, date, and place of any meetings, conferences, or hearings that are held as part of the conduct process.

 Class schedule changes.
 Changes to a student’s class schedule may be made on a temporary basis in the event it is deemed appropriate by the Vice President of College Life or designee.

 Restrictions from College activities and/or facilities.
 A student may be denied, on a temporary basis, participation in a College activity or privilege for which they may be otherwise eligible as the Vice President of College Life or designee determine to be appropriate.
-Students may also be prohibited from certain facilities including, but not limited to, academic buildings, fraternities, athletic facilities and/or practice and competition spaces, and transportation services.
+Students may also be prohibited from certain facilities including, but not limited to, academic buildings, fraternities, campus social spaces, athletic facilities and/or practice and competition spaces, and transportation services.

 Work or job assignment changes.
 Changes to a student’s work or job assignment (including internships) may be made on a temporary basis in the event it is deemed appropriate by the Vice President of College Life or the Director of Student Rights and Responsibilities.